Skip to content

 Conventional cracking

-Olefins are traditionally produced by steam cracking ethane or naphtha at extremely high temperatures in massive cracker furnaces.
-The core reacting mixture is heated in tubular coils from the outside of the reaction zone through tube walls using non-renewable fossil fuels and massive amounts of energy.
-It is this part of the process that is the main source of CO2 emissions in olefin production.
+Olefins are traditionally produced by steam cracking ethane or naphtha at extremely high temperatures in large cracker furnaces.
+The reaction mixture is heated externally in tubular coils externally through tube walls using fossil fuels and significant amount of energy.
+This part of the process that is the main source of CO2 emissions in olefin production.

 Electric cracking with RotoDynamic Reactor

-Instead of heating the feedstock mixture from outside the reaction zone, RotoDynamic Reactor’s high-velocity rotor blades create thermal energy to heat the mixture inside the reaction zone – quickly and much more efficiently.
-RDR uses renewable electric power, making it the only technology capable of cutting 100% of direct process emissions.
+Instead of heating the feedstock mixture indirectly, RotoDynamic Reactor’s high-velocity rotor blades create thermal energy to heat the mixture inside the reaction zone – quickly and efficiently.
+Using RDRTM renewable electricity, enables cutting 100% of process emissions.

 Electric steam cracking with zero emissions